 If you have always wanted to paint but don't know which medium to choose, this course is a great place to start - a six-week course is designed to introduce you to this fabulously versatile medium.
 Acrylics is a very forgiving paint medium which will help you find what you might enjoy most.
 We will experiment with different techniques, from using it thinned down like watercolours, to using it thick impasto like oils, gradually increasing skill levels.
 Short exercises using different types of brushes, palette knives, sponges and additives will build up to painting larger more complex pieces.
 The demonstrations will reveal how to paint elements within a landscape but by the end of the course you will have the tools and knowledge to paint whatever you like.

-NEXT COURSE: The next course will start on Thursday 21st September 2017 at Storrington Village Hall, RH20 4DZ.
+NEXT COURSE: The next course will start on Thursdays from 21st September - 26th October 2017 at Storrington Village Hall, RH20 4DZ.
 Please contact Kate if you would like to book a place.

 COST: £198 for 6 classes of 3 hours

 Week 1 - Introduction to acrylic paints, brushes, supports and papers, palettes and blending.

 Week 2 - Acrylics like watercolours - glazing and wet-in-wet techniques; colour wheel theory and successful colour mixing.

 Week 3 - Acrylics like oils - impasto, knife painting, textured mediums and mixed media.